e-kwsm/nwchem-wiki/Prepare.md

 ```
 Keyword new\_rst will cause an existing restart file to be overwritten with a new file.

-The follwing directives control the manipulation of restart files, and are executed in the order in which they appear in the prepare input deck.
+The following directives control the manipulation of restart files, and are executed in the order in which they appear in the prepare input deck.
 ```
  solvent name <string*3 slvnam default 'HOH'> \
          model <string slvmdl default 'spce'>